rebootoio/vaxiin-doc/docs/faq.md

 ### Why is tab completion not picking up new options after installing a new version of vaxctl?

 You're probably using zsh.
 There’s a thread on this issue you can follow [here](https://github.com/spf13/cobra/issues/881).
 In the meantime, you can workaround this issue by adding the following to your .zshrc:
 ```
 source <(vaxctl completion zsh)
 ```

+### Where can I get help?
+We're happy to help at the [Rebooto Discord Server](https://discord.gg/aEJ6qwcCGs).
+Found a problem / have a feature request?
+[Open an issue on GitHub](https://github.com/rebootoio/vaxiin-sandbox/issues).

 ### How can I help?

 Glad you asked!
 There’s a few ways you can contribute to the zombie cleansing effort:
 - Found a bug?
 Got an idea?
 We’re happily accepting pull requests.
 - Help us spread the word by telling others about us.
 Twitting, blogging, graffiti - whatever works for you.